Do I need a work permit?

 - Get a job offer

-- Get a work permit application form your school or apply online at the Maryland Department of Labor, Licensing and Regulation Employment of Minors (Work Permit) page.
+- Get a work permit application from your school or apply online at the Maryland Department of Labor, Licensing and Regulation Employment of Minors (Work Permit) page.

 - You, your parent/guardian, and your employer must sign the permit.